waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(Confirmed) Victory Road 2F Western Boulder Puzzle Solved:** Solved the puzzle by pushing the boulder from (5, 15) to (2, 17), clearing the barrier at (8, 9).
 This was done manually after the `boulder_puzzle_solver` failed due to a flawed model of the environment.
 - **(Failed) Abandoning Tool Output:** I abandoned the `boulder_puzzle_solver`'s output after only a few steps, assuming it was wrong.
 This was a critical process error.
 My tools are built on perfect map data and should be trusted over my manual reasoning unless proven definitively incorrect through complete testing.
 - **(Failed) Retreat from Victory Road 1F:** My plan to retreat from Victory Road 1F via the entrance at (9, 18) failed.
 The `gem_pathfinder_v2` tool repeatedly found no path, which I eventually confirmed was due to defeated trainers blocking the way.
 This forced me to take the ladder to 2F, trapping me deeper inside.
-- **(Confirmed) Victory Road Trainer Impassability:** Confirmed that defeated trainers in Victory Road act as impassable obstacles.
+- **(Disproven) Victory Road Trainer Impassability:** My assumption that defeated trainers in Victory Road act as impassable obstacles was proven false by system feedback.
 - **(Failed) Agent-led Retreat:** My `puzzle_strategist_agent` incorrectly concluded the puzzle was unsolvable, leading to a plan to retreat via the ladder at (2, 2).
 This was proven false by system feedback.
 - **(Confirmed) Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.
 - **(Confirmed) Victory Road 3F Western Platform Dead End:** Confirmed via system feedback that this platform is NOT a dead end.
 My previous conclusions were hallucinations based on a fundamental misunderstanding of the map's elevation.